vmleon/OKE-first-steps/README.md

 - Create a Kubernetes cluster with Oracle Cloud.
 - Explain virtual machines, containers, Docker, registry, and Kubernetes.
-- Dockerize your application
+- Dockerize your application.
-- Run your application locally.
+- Run your application locally with Docker.
 - Configure `kubectl` to talk to your cluster.
-- Deploy your application in OKE
+- Deploy your application in OKE.

 ---